 The WIS community loves and embraces all types of sexuality and gender expression.
 We are a space that centers women and that includes all types of queer women and gender non-conforming people who identify with our mission.
 In sports culture LGBTQIA+ allyship is a vital part of promoting equity due to the specific obstacles to inclusion, like discrimination, LGBTQIA+ people can face.

 Sports culture is crucial for communicating values within our larger society.
 Every WIS member who is not disadvantaged by racism must support our whole community by actively promoting anti-racism in soccer culture and beyond.
 Our WIS content and the EDI Slack channel is a space where members can engage in content that highlights anti-racism action tips.

 “There is no in-between when it comes to confronting racial inequities or allowing them to persist.
 But there is so much we can do.
 Let us start now.”
 Ibram X. Kendi – How to Be Anti Racist.

-As a member of the Women in Soccer community or a participant in Women in Soccer programming, I pledge to respect and welcome all persons, regardless of their perceived or actual sexual orientation, gender identity or gender expression, race, religion, ethnicity, or mind/body type.
+As a member of the Women in Soccer community or a participant in Women in Soccer programming, you pledge to respect and welcome all persons, regardless of their perceived or actual sexual orientation, gender identity or gender expression, race, religion, ethnicity, or mind/body type.
 This means being receptive to the call-in culture we uphold, in addition to all inclusivity policies we listed in our welcome letter.